Shoyeido

 Shoyeido (松榮堂、松栄堂, Shōeidō), established in 1705 by Hata Rokuberi (a.k.a.
 Moriyoshi Rokuzaemon Hata and Rokubei Moritsune Hata), an employee of Kyoto's Imperial Palace and an incense hobbyist, is one of the oldest incense companies in Japan.
 The company is based in Kyoto, with shops in five cities in Japan, and one in America.

+Shoyeido is credited for bringing incense to the Western world at the end of the 19th century.

+History

+The first Shoyeido shop at the corner of Nijo and Karasuma streets was set up in 1705 by members of the Hata family, who were previously employees of the Imperial royal court.
+Exports to the West started in 1894.

+Its first US office was set up in Boulder in 1990.

 Name

 The name "Shoyeido" (Shōeidō) is derived from the three characters Shō, Ei, and Dō.